 We are preparing today yet another Asian cuisine hit – Korean fried chicken – crispy chicken thighs in a sweet and savory sauce.
 The main ingredient that adds to the flavor is gochujang, sauce made with Korean red chili paste, which is sweet, spicy and savory.
+This is an awesome addition to your menu.

 For the chicken